Weak solutions for weak turbulence models in electrostatic plasmas: Regularity estimates on approximate solutions

-According to Ladyzenskaja\cite{ladyzhenskaya1968linear}, thanks to the smoothness of data, the solutions are smoother than usual, even the third order derivative is H\"older continuous.
+According to Ladyzenskaja et al.\cite{ladyzhenskaya1968linear}, our assumption on the smoothness of data yields enough smoothness of solutions, even the third order derivative is H\"older continuous.
 And that allows us to study a parabolic equation for the first derivative $\partial_{x} u_{n}$, which renders the following regularity estimates.